- What Is Hypothyroidism in Dogs?

 Initially, hypothyroidism in dogs may not be noticeable to the pet parent.
 It can progress slowly at the beginning and take time to truly manifest itself in a way that makes it apparent.
 However, it may get worse over time and symptoms may begin to get worse.
 For example, you may notice mood changes, hair loss, bloating in the face, hormonal imbalance, infections, and more.

-Getting hypothyroidism in dogs symptoms reported to the veterinarian is the first step to getting a diagnosis.
-Let your trusted vet know the signs and symptoms of thyroid issues that you have noticed.
+Getting a diagnosis of hypothyroidism in dogs starts off by reporting the relevant symptoms to your veterinarian.
+Let your trusted vet know the signs and symptoms of thyroid disease issues that you have noticed.
 They will likely want to give your pet a thorough examination.
-Blood work of total thyroxin hormone (T4) is the most common test for low thyroid problems in dogs.
-The total thyroxin level measures this hormone of the thyroid as a blood sample.
+Blood tests for total thyroxin hormone (T4) is the most common test for low thyroid problems in dogs.
+The total thyroxin level measures this thyroid hormone as a blood sample.
 They will look for low levels of thyroxin in the blood.
 For a definitive diagnosis, a free T4 test will be conducted.
-Low results on the free T4 test will confirm a diagnosis of hypothyroidism.
+Low results on the free T4 thyroid hormone levels will confirm a diagnosis of hypothyroidism.
 It is possible that your veterinarian will want to conduct further testing.
 It is vital to listen to the advice of your veterinarian.

 The good news is that hypothyroidism is treatable.
-Dogs are given a thyroid replacement hormone prescription by their vet.
+Dogs are given a replacement thyroid hormone prescription by their vet.
 The vet will recommend an amount to be given daily.
 When a month has passed, the thyroid hormones will be tested again to determine if the amount has been working well enough to help the dog's thyroid function get to normal.
-The vet will determine if their dosage needs to be changed based on the blood test results.
+The vet will determine if their dosage needs to be changed based on the results of the blood tests.
 After the initial month, a follow-up visit every six months is recommended to ensure that the treatment is still working.
 At times, the dog's body may adjust to the thyroid hormone replacement medication and need to be changed to compensate for that.
 This is why testing is repeated on a bi-annual basis.